rhacp/Music_Band_Organizer/README.md

 - possible integration with OpenAI: based on the `band_name`, `band_description` and `post_title`, the AI should be able to provide the band with an automatic basic description for the release;

 ---

+### Message

+- messages should include a feature to get an entire conversation;

+---